nextflow-io/nextflow/docs/process.rst

 .. note:: When the output name is the same as the channel name, the ``into`` part of the declaration can be omitted.

 ..
-TODO the channel is implicitly create if does not exist
+TODO the channel is implicitly created if does not exist

 The qualifiers that can be used in the output declaration block are the ones listed in the following table:

 =========== =============
 Qualifier   Semantic
 =========== =============
-val         Sends variable's with the name specified over the output channel. file        Sends a file produced by the process with the name specified over the output channel. path        Sends a file produced by the process with the name specified over the output channel (replaces ``file``). env         Sends the variable defined in the process environment with the name specified over the output channel. stdout      Sends the executed process `stdout` over the output channel. tuple       Lets to send multiple values over the same output channel.
+val         Sends variables with the name specified over the output channel. file        Sends a file produced by the process with the name specified over the output channel. path        Sends a file produced by the process with the name specified over the output channel (replaces ``file``). env         Sends the variable defined in the process environment with the name specified over the output channel. stdout      Sends the executed process `stdout` over the output channel. tuple       Sends multiple values over the same output channel.
 =========== =============

 Output values
 -------------

-The ``val`` qualifier allows to output a `value` defined in the script context.
+The ``val`` qualifier allows you to output a `value` defined in the script context.
 In a common usage scenario, this is a value which has been defined in the `input` declaration block, as shown in the following example::

    methods = ['prot','dna', 'rna']